dgsmith7/cobol-modernize-example/cobol-banking/README-COBOL.md

 - Positive amounts required for all transactions
 - Account existence verified before processing
 - Sufficient funds checked for withdrawals/transfers
-- Atomic transfers with automatic rollback on failure
+- Atomic transfers with automatic rollback on failure (see notes)

 ## Error Handling